wp-plugins/spider-facebook/readme.txt

 * Facebook Activity Feed
 * Facebook Recommendations Box
 * Facebook Like Box that allows liking your Facebook Page, as well as viewing its stream from your website.
-* Facebook Login Button which also contains the Facebook profile pictures of the user's Facebook friends who have signed up for your website.
+* Facebook Login Button which also contains the Facebook profile pictures of the user's Facebook friends who have signed up for your website. (commercial version)
 * Facebook Facepile that shows the Facebook profile pictures of the Facebook users who have liked your Facebook page or have signed up for your site.
 * Facebook Request Dialog for sending a Facebook Request from one Facebook user to one or more Facebook users.
-* Facebook Register
+* Facebook Register (commercial version)
 * The plugin can be used to add social sharing buttons for specific and/or all posts and pages.
 * Possibility to select the color scheme for the buttons.
 * Possibility of specifying the size of the buttons for a more convenient use.